Accueil » Tips » Bone broth: benefits and how to prepare it easily

 A hydrating recipe

-Rich in water and electrolytes, it would help maintain the body’s proper fluid balance.
+Rich in water and electrolytes, it may contribute to the body’s proper fluid balance.

-Sodium, potassium, and magnesium are the main minerals that the broth provides.
-In varying amounts, depending on the preparation method and the seasoning you choose, of course.
+Sodium, potassium and magnesium are the main minerals that the broth provides.
+In variable amounts, depending on the method of preparation and the seasoning you choose, of course.

-I recommend using high-quality bones, a very long cooking time, and adding an acidic liquid such as vinegar or lemon to improve mineral concentration in the broth.
+I recommend favoring high-quality bones, a very long cooking time, and the addition of an acidic liquid like vinegar or lemon to improve the mineral concentration in the broth.

 Although low in calories, bone broth has the ability to ‘fill you up’ without weighing you down: about 40 kcal per 100 ml.